jameshart197/CI_PP1_ZOLA/README.md

 - Provide information so people know what to expect when they arrive
 - Generate extra interest at certain hours through offers/events
 - Ensure enquiries are directed to the right people
-- Provide as much information as possible so people do not need to telephone/email/ask on site for extra information
+- Provide as much information as possible so people do not need to telephone/email/ask on premises for extra information
 - Provide contact details to prospective staff for hiring purposes
 - Ensure customers return through the use of newsletters and offers